+Fundraising is very important for some registered charities.
 Canadian charities must be careful to abide by their legal and ethical obligations when they conduct any fundraising activities.
-In 2012, CRA released its new Guidance on Fundraising by Registered Charities at <http://www.cra-arc.gc.ca/chrts-gvng/chrts/plcy/cgd/fndrsng-eng.html>
+In 2012, CRA released a revised [Guidance on Fundraising by Registered Charities](#).

 Some of the limits on fundraising activities include any activities that are considered illegal, deceptive, or provide too much private benefit.
 The CRA will look at many factors including but not limited to resources devoted to fundraising relative to charitable programs; fundraising without an identifiable use or need; the charity's fundraising expenses to fundraising revenue ratio; inappropriate purchasing or staffing practices; activities where most of the gross revenues go to contracted non-charitable parties; commission-based fundraiser remuneration; misrepresentations in fundraising solicitations or in disclosure of fundraising costs, revenues or practices; and fundraising initiatives or arrangements that are not well documented.
 CRA understands that all charities are different and when reviewing the fundraising activities of a charity, they will consider the size of the charity, causes with limited appeal, long-term donor development programs and whether a charity is involved with gaming activities.
 It is important that a charity's fundraising program and its costs are transparent, accountable and properly disclosed to CRA and the public.